christorreed/ReeditShipManagement/README.md

 * Output a high-density, customisable LCD display (with hudlcd support)
 * Prevent configuration errors that can lead to combat failure or other mistakes.
 * Simplify ship control via fully-configurable 'stances'
-* Automate monotonous tasks like block naming so you can get a new ship up and running fast.=
+* Automate monotonous tasks like block naming so you can get a new ship up and running fast.

 # Quick Start Guide
 RSM does a lot, so it can be daunting at first, but it's easy once you know the basics.
 Let's cover them now...